 There are many specialty shops like this all over including Italian (how about truffle oil or real Italian noodles from Italy) or Indian (where you can get amazing spices!), among others.

-The celebration of the cabbage, Krautfest, is in our town.
+The annual fall celebration of the cabbage, Krautfest, is in our town.
 This festival lasts all weekend and is packed.
 They shut down the main road and fill it with food vendors, drink vendors, activities for kids, stages for live music and performances, and more.
-It’s a really fun festival and people come from all over to try krautpizza, krautburgers, or drink bailey’s in a kraut bowl.
+It’s a really fun festival and people come from all over to try kraut pizza, kraut burgers, or drink baileys in a kraut bowl.

 12. Doggy Daycare

-We have a place to take our dog.
+There’s nothing better than a reliable place I trust for my dog when traveling.
 It’s called Dog Holiday (dogonholiday.de) and their rates are really reasonable.
 They walk her, she socializes with other dogs, and then she comes home and sleeps for days.